hibzzgames/crmpl/README.md

 compiler: msvc; # explore replacing with g++
 ```

-A single-line comment cannot exist in a minified papr file.
-So, papr introduces the double hashtag sequence (`##`) to define the start and the end of a multiline comment.
+A single-line comment cannot exist in a minified crmpl file.
+So, crmpl introduces the double hashtag sequence (`##`) to define the start and the end of a multiline comment.
 Honestly, these comments can be removed from a minified file, but just in case, from a usability perspective, we want to support it for the users.

 ```
-format: papr;
+format: crmpl;
 parser: c++ ## WIP ##, c#, js, rust;
 ```

 <br />

-These are all the rules required to create and define data in your very own papr file.
-Here's a final sample of a somewhat complicated papr file.
+These are all the rules required to create and define data in your very own crmpl file.
+Here's a final sample of a somewhat complicated crmpl file.

 ```
-# an example .papr file
+# an example .crmpl file
 AppName: Some App;
 Authors: Jane,
  John;
 Buttons: 0: id: new;
  fn: newDoc();
  icon: plus;;
  1: id: missing;
  icon: alarm;; ## issue: fix this ##
  2: id: edit;
  fn: editDoc();
  icon: pencil;;;
 Description: "This is a random description for \"Some App\".";
 Version: 1.3.7;
 ```